 - Add oats, baking powder, cinnamon, salt, and add-in’s of choice.
 Stir until just combined.

-- Spoon mixture into muffin cups, filling to the top.
+- Spoon mixture into muffin cups (I use a muffin scoop), filling to the top.
 You will have leftover batter if only using one muffin tin.

 - Bake for 23-28 minutes, or until a fork comes out clean.
+Cool on a wire rack.
 Store cooled oatmeal cups in an air-tight container in the refrigerator.
 These freeze well, too!